eVersor-HN/LLM/README.md

 Tap any card to start a chat where it greets you and stays in role.
 Import your own cards alongside them, kept in their own section so they never get lost among the built-ins.
 A set of ready-made behaviour presets lets you shape the assistant from strictly safe to completely unrestricted, and you can write your own.

 ### Text adventures (RPG)
 A built-in **RPG** mode turns the model into your game master.
-Pick a genre — or let it surprise you — and play a text adventure with a live character sheet: health, attributes, inventory and status, all kept up to date as the story unfolds.
-Risky choices are decided by a physical dice roll on screen, so outcomes feel earned rather than handed to you.
+Pick a setting — or let it surprise you — and play a text adventure with a live character sheet: health, attributes, inventory and status, all kept up to date as the story unfolds.
+There is no list of options to choose from: you write what you do, in your own words, and the story answers.
+When what you try could fail, a physical die falls across the screen and decides it — shake the phone while it is in the air and it keeps tumbling until you let it drop.
 Keep **world notes** for the places, people and secrets that matter, and the game master stays consistent with them as you go.
 The whole thing reads like a novel and runs entirely on your phone.

+### Models far larger than your memory
+Some of the strongest models available are far bigger than any phone's memory — and this app runs them anyway, reading the parts it needs from storage as it goes.
+A 24 GB model on a phone that has nowhere near 24 GB free is an ordinary Tuesday here.

+### Nothing loads by surprise
+Every model tells you how much free memory it needs before you tap it, and the drawer shows how much your phone actually has, live.
+If something is loaded and you need the memory back, one button hands it over.

 ### Long answers, uninterrupted
 When a reply is long, the app keeps it going on its own instead of stopping halfway — you get the whole answer without prompting for more.